 What is MeTA?

-The Medicines Transparency was Alliance launched on 15-16 May 2008, at Lancaster House in London.
+The Medicines Transparency Alliance was launched on 15-16 May 2008, at Lancaster House in London.

 Launch highlights